Ernest Eldridge: Racing career

 The Ratier project was scrapped, though, as the two friends became involved with the first-ever MG record car EX120.
 With Eyston at the wheel, it was the first 750cc car in the world to set records at more than 100 mph.
 Eldridge played an important part in the development of the pioneering EX120.
 He designed a counterbalanced crankshaft as part of the tuning work on the engine, before EX120's first visit to Montlhéry in December 1930.
 It took several records at speeds up to 87 mi/h.
 Eldridge told Cecil Kimber of MG that the car would have to be supercharged, if it were to have any chance of heading off a rival 100 mph attempt by Malcolm Campbell in a blown Austin Seven.

 Kimber agreed, and Eldridge supervised the work as the engine was fitted with one of Eyston's Powerplus superchargers.
 And he was there at Montlhéry as Eyston's signaller, "Uncle Ernest stood out in the middle of the straight opposite the timekeepers' box with a little flag in his hand.
 He would raise or lower it in accordance with the lap speed I was putting up."

 Eyston had also been successful attacking records over longer distances with Hotchkiss and Panhard machinery, as well as the Rolls-Royce-engined, Speed of the Wind record breaker, that Eldridge helped design and went to Bonneville to manage the record attempt.

 It was whilst returning from a trip to Bonneville to supervise the record attempts that Eldridge contracted the pneumonia that he subsequently died from in Kensington.
 He was 38 years old.

-Ernest was considered a colourful character.
+Eldridge was considered a colourful character.
 He spent the family fortune on gambling, racing and flying.
 He once lost £60,000 playing "chemmy", in Monte Carlo in 1922, on the turn of one card.